Skip to main content

 Ensure that your computer software is up-to-date - You should regularly check for updates to your operating system and your most commonly used applications.
-If you have a Windows computer, you should visit the Windows Update site once or twice each month.
-If you have an Apple computer running OS X, you should run the Software Update tool once or twice each month.
+If you have a Windows computer, you should visit the Windows Update site regularly.
+If you have an Apple computer running OS X, you should run the Software Update tool regularly.
 For patches/updates for any of your software applications, visit the software publisher's website.

 Look after your security details - remember that our staff will never ask you to tell us your Personal ID and PIN in order to access your plans.
-Your Personal ID and PIN are the key to accessing your accounts and information online and by telephone.
+Your Personal ID and PIN are the key to accessing your accounts and information online.
 You should keep these in a safe place, never share them with any one else, and change your password regularly to ensure its security.

 Phishing is a fraud technique commonly used to attempt to trick people into revealing their security number and password to fraudsters.